Rohit5760/RealTime-Navigation-Assistant/README.md

 ## Disclaimer

-SoundSense is an assistive tool and should not replace primary navigation aids such as a white cane.
+Cymatics is an assistive tool and should not replace primary navigation aids such as a white cane.

 ---